 Creative Commons zero (CC0) is a specific type of license that signifies the owner of the image is giving up all rights to the content.
 CC0 licenses are the equivalent of creators voluntarily putting their works into the public domain without going through the often extensive legal process.

-Under this license, images can be used for any and all purposes without payment to the owner or attribution.
+Under this license, images and even NFT art, can be used for any and all purposes without payment to the owner or attribution.

 This is one example of a way to acquire free images for commercial use.
 The other is taking images from the public domain.